 - Requirement Analysis includes the collection of user stories related to the data sets to be integrated, and the identification of appropriate visualizations; - Discovery.
-If a partner does not have the data in the needed format, we help with selecting the (dimensions of) datasets that need to be analyzed, aggregated or augmented in order to fit particular visualization scenarios. - Alignment generally refers to converting the new datasets into the format required by the Statistical Data API (see Appendix C). - Indicator Storage and Retrieval.
+If a partner does not have the data in the needed format, we help with selecting the datasets and the dimensions that need to be analyzed, aggregated or augmented in order to fit particular visualization scenarios. - Alignment generally refers to converting the new datasets into the format required by the Statistical Data API (see Appendix C) taking into account granularity, naming conventions, geolocation and other factors. - Indicator Storage and Retrieval.
 New datasets are stored after being aligned to match the API.
-Effective indexing strategies based on established platforms such as Elasticsearch21 and Lucene22 are essential building blocks of big data applications (see Section "Index Strategy and Deployment"). - Transformation is rarely needed, as data provided via the API can be directly visualized.
+Effective indexing strategies based on established platforms such as Elasticsearch23 and Lucene24 are essential building blocks of our big data applications (see Section "Index Strategy and Deployment"). - Transformation is rarely needed, as data provided via the API can be directly visualized.
 The transformation step can be seen as a first part of the data and view specification (filter, derive) step of Heer and Shneiderman (2012), although derive tasks can also appear in subsequent steps. - Visualization.
 The basic building blocks such as line charts, bar charts and donut charts (see "Visual Analytic Components") tend to be reusable components, which result in visualization grammars that can be considered the second part of the data and view specification step (visualize, sort). - Interaction.
 An interaction layer that includes zooming, panning and synchronization mechanisms is usually built on top of the visualization layer, corresponding to the view manipulation step of Heer and Shneiderman (2012), and is the focus of D1.3: ASAP Dashboard. - Reuse can happen on multiple levels, from indicators to specific charts or the entire platform.
 It should be integral to the design process, corresponding to the process and provenance step of Heer and Shneiderman (2012).

-21 elastic.co
+23 elastic.co

-22 lucene.apache.org
+24 lucene.apache.org